LorDOniX/fastrpc-chrome/README.md

 ## Usage

 - after add on installation, run developer tools (F12)
-- there is new panel at the end, called "FastRPC"
+- there is a new panel in the end called "FastRPC"

 ## Changelog

 `1.2.0` - 20.
 1. 2017
-- fir for long array in the list output; limit to 10 items
+- fix for long array in the list output; limit to 10 items

 `1.1.9` - 19.
 1. 2017
 - new window mouse scroll bugfix